cary-anne/codesamples/README.md

 Code samples for Web Design &amp; Publishing

-To make things easier to find, each week of class that has code samples has its own folder.
+Each week of class that has code samples has its own folder and is labeled accordingly.